Neonatal Abstinence Syndrome

 comforted.
 Wrapping the baby snugly in a blanket may help give comfort.
 Babies also

-may need extra calories because of their increased activity.
-They may need a higher
+may need extra calories added to their feedings because of their increased activity.

-calorie formula.
-They may also need IV fluids if they are dehydrated or have severe
+They may also need IV fluids if they are dehydrated or have severe vomiting or diarrhea.

 Some babies may need medicines to treat severe withdrawal symptoms such as seizures.

 Medicines may also help relieve the discomfort and problems of withdrawal.
-Babies
+If medicine

 What are the complications of neonatal abstinence syndrome?